11 Smart Sociology Research Topics That Will Get You an A

 3. Sociology of Food and Eating

-Food culture is a very interesting topic to research not only in terms of how food is produced and distributed but also in terms of how it's consumed.
-Here are some possible research topics for those of you who want to learn more about how our food is grown, distributed, consumed.
+Food culture is a very interesting topic to research not only because of how food is produced and distributed but also because of how it's consumed.
+Here are some possible research topics for those of you who want to learn more about how our food is grown, distributed, and consumed.